 The CRP admission process begins with an online referral from the student's academic department, and a student's online application.
-Once referrals and applications are received confirmation e-mails are sent to the academic department and student, notifying them of their eligibility, and important contact information regarding housing, food service, and financial aid.
+Once referrals and applications are received confirmation e-mails are sent to the academic department and student, notifying them of their eligibility, and important program information.

 Students must meet the following criteria in order to be eligible to participate in CRP: